 Base64 is an worldwide standard encoding to represent binary data in an ASCII string.
 Each Base64 character represents exactly 6 bits of data.
 Therefore, four Base64 characters represent three bytes of data.
 A set of 64 characters are used and they vary slightly between different Base64 formats/implementations.

-Decode or encode Base64 format
+Decode Base64 format

 - The Base64 encoding can represent any binary data, although in many cases is represents text.

 - A total of 64 characters are used + a padding character.
 Commonly, = is used as padding character.

 - Usually, Base64 disregards of any whitespace characters in the Base64 code.

 - Wikipedia has a summary of variants of Base64.